Choltz95/planet_labs_take-home/README.md

 Test the app to be hosted on heroku or
-Clone the repository and run pip install requirements.txt, then run python app.py
+Clone the repository and run pip install -r requirements.txt, then run python app.py

 ## Tests